snowflakedb/snowpark-python/snowpark_style_guide.md

 special characters.
 - The string approach has the same benefits as the first one, but also supporting names with special characters.
 - The `col` function approach will wrap the col as a `Column` object.
 It's the best of usage when operations on `Column` like aliasing the column name are needed.
+- The `lit` function approach will convert the value passed in to a literal value.
+It could help when you are passing variables of non-string types as the column.
+- The `sql_expr` function approach will pass the value as raw SQL text.
+It provides assistance if you have a SQL expression to select.
 - The indexing and `DataFrame.col` approaches offer a way to disambiguate among multiple `DataFrame`.
 Suppose there are two `DataFrame` with same column name `col_a` and a `join` operation is wanted, it could be accomplished by:
     ```python